MicrosoftDocs/dynamics365smb-docs/business-central/shopify/walkthrough-setting-up-and-using-shopify.md

 ### Scenario

 After a successful quick launch of your new online store, you want your current customers to visit it and start placing orders.
-Depending on your Shopify plan and process you can try B2B and D2C flow
+Depending on your Shopify plan and process you can try B2B and D2C flows.

 ### D2C Steps